evanricafort/lazymap/README.md

 # lazymap

-A single command-line tool to execute multiple NMAP script for network penetration testing that will scan and detect security issues on common ports.
+A single command-line mapping tool to execute multiple NMAP script for network penetration testing that will scan and detect security issues on common ports.

 # Additional Information